UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

     ## [1] "The average cross-validation score for random forest regression is: 0.09"

-From this model, we identified the relative importance of each feature.
+From this model, we identified the relative importance of each feature (Table 4).

 <table>